...

 This program not only teaches you tips and strategies of happiness, but goes even deeper by teaching you an empowerment model to change your thinking, feelings and behavior so you can achieve those outcomes you most desire.

-Although you’d expect to pay several hundred dollars for a program like this, click on the above link and get it for the incredible price of between $12 and $20 (USD).
+Although you’d expect to pay several hundred dollars for a program like this, click on the above link and get it for an incredible price.

 And I’m open to your thoughts.
 What have you discovered in your journey to be a happier person?